GioBonvi/GoogleContactsEventsNotifier/README.md

 ### Translation

 The text of the email notification can be translated into any language if a translation for that language is provided to the script.
-Soe languages already have a translation, but you can easily add your own.
+Some languages already have a translation, but you can easily add your own.

 To learn more about translations (how to create your own one, how to share